lapeyrade/nextjs-portfolio-blog-template/README.md

 - [x] Internationalization (i18n) with only English and French for now
     - [x] Add back: "Enjoyed this post?
 Let's connect and discuss your next project or any questions you might have." and "Read more posts" and "Get in touch" buttons at the end of the blog article
     - [x] Investigate initial loading time to change region.
+- [x] Review service-worker caching strategy and adjust for safe resource caching
+- [x] Validate /api endpoints and add rate-limiting or authentication if exposing sensitive logs
+- [x] Replace any unsafe use of `dangerouslySetInnerHTML` with safe serializers or strict input validation where feasible
+- [x] Avoid blocking synchronous fs calls on the server in hot paths; prefer async APIs
+- [x] Limit client-side telemetry to aggregated/minimal data and consider sampling
+- [x] Lock down environment variables and avoid leaking sensitive values to the client
+- [ ] Improve performance: Remove Legacy JavaScript
 - [ ] CI/CD: GitHub Actions for lint/build/test on PRs

 ## 🔧 Environment Variables